Kidu5s/alx-low_level_programmingghghg/README.md

-This is the first project about c the programming language
+This is the first project about c the programming language yes